ASCAT Orbits - Ocean satellite wind observations

 The purpose of this model is to provide timely ocean wind observations.
 ASCAT wind data can act as a source of truth for what the actual wind was at a location and time on the ocean.

-During the development of this version of the ASCAT model, one of the first experiments on how to package it for use by users was to present single orbits of data in the GRIB file, with the two satellites each in their own record.
+During the development of this version of the ASCAT model, one of the first experiments on how to package it was to present single orbits of data in the GRIB file, with the two satellites each in their own record.
 This presentation ended up being quite difficult to use in practice.

 After a series of experiments, the final form for this model was chosen:

-For example, a GRIB record with a 15Z reference time may contain data from 09Z through to 15Z.
-This makes the 15Z data ideal for validating the 12Z forecast.
+For example, a GRIB record with a 12Z reference time, the second line above, will contain data from 09Z through to 15Z.
+This makes the 12Z ASCAT data ideal for validating 12Z forecast data.

 Of course, there may not be ASCAT wind data available in your area of interest at the forecast time, but you can start there and then search to find the freshest data for your location.